Namularbre/JWTAuthService/README.md

 ## Setup

-After cloning this repository, run this docker command to build the API image
+After cloning this repository, create a file called **auth.db**

+Run this docker command to build the API image
 ````
 docker build . -t auth-service
 ````